brandoncc/butler.nvim/README.md

 {
   start_servers: function(commands),
   stop_servers: function(),
+  is_available: function(),
 }
 ```

+#### `start_servers`

 `start_servers()` will be called with the commands from your json config that
 match the current working directory.
 The list will contain the full command
 table for each, not just the `command.cmd` strings.

+#### `stop_servers`

+`stop_servers()` should stop any processes that the interface started, and do
+any necessary cleanup.

+#### `is_available`

+`is_available()` should return a boolean that lets butler know if the interface
+can be used.
+For example, the tmux interface is not available if neovim is not
+running within a tmux session.

+The function can optionally return a second value which is a string containing
+a message that will be displayed to the user when the interface is unavailable.
+If provided, it is displayed to the user as "[your message], butler is falling
+back to native".

+If no message is provided, the default message to the user is "[interface name]
+is not available, butler is falling back to native".

+#### `:new`

-The function that gets passed to `:new()` returns a copy of the butler config
+When the function that gets passed to `:new()` is called, it returns a copy of
+the latest butler config.
+This config contains any values set with
-when called.
+`require("butler").setup()`, regardless of when `setup()` was called.

 ### Optional API